AcChrome/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp was built using Node and Express.
+This application is made to enhance user experience shorten URLs to make life easier for all user.
+It is also free for everyone!

 ## Final Product